FederatedAI/KubeFATE/k8s-deploy/README.md

 *NOTE: If you want to deploy **FATE on Spark**, you can use `cluster-spark.yaml`.*

 #### Checking the status of "Installing Cluster" job
 After the above command has finished, a job is created for installing a FATE cluster.
-Run the command `kubefate job describe` to check the status of the job, util the "Status" turns to `Success`.
+Run the command `kubefate job describe` to check the status of the job, until the "Status" turns to `Success`.

 ```
 $ kubefate job describe fe846176-0787-4879-9d27-622692ce181c